 16. Ask for feedback

-It should be a two-way affair, not only should the employees be told how they can become better, but you should also ask them how you can make their stay better.
+Feedback should be a two-way affair.
+Not only should the employees be told how they can become better, but you should also ask them how you can, as a manager, do better.
 While most employees will not want to divulge their thoughts openly because of fear or reprisals, you can also give them the option to respond anonymously.
 Encourage them to be honest with you and create such an environment.
-You don’t have to spend hours on this, there are various performance management tools that can help you collect feedback effortlessly.
+You don’t have to spend hours on this – there are various performance management tools that can help you collect feedback effortlessly.

-If you are a business, you should strive for success, but your journey should be based on certain core values that are important to you.
-It will be the cornerstone behind everything- your hiring, marketing plan, sales techniques used, pricing, etc. When you have clear values, you will be able to tell your employees-” Hey, this is who we are and this is how we expect you to handle everything.”
-This helps businesses immensely as the employees are motivated by it and everything else becomes easy as they know how to navigate any issue because of the guidelines.
+Success is important but it should also be guided by certain core values for the journey.
+That will be the cornerstone behind everything – your hiring, marketing plan, sales techniques, pricing, etc. When you have clear values, you will be able to tell your employees -” Hey, this is who we are and this is how we expect you to handle thins.”
+This helps businesses immensely, motivates the employees and gives them guidelines to navigate issues and respond to customers.

 18. Have realistic deadlines

-Most of the companies that keep falling have one thing in common- they overpromise and under-deliver.
-While you have to do the opposite of that, it isn’t what we are trying to convey at this point.
-Ensure that whenever you want to close a deal, let you not be pressured into accepting a date that would require your employees to put in back-breaking work every day.
+Most of the companies that keep failing have one thing in common – they overpromise and under-deliver.
+While you have to do the opposite of that, it isn’t what we are trying to convey.
+Instead, ensure that whenever you want to close a deal, don’t be pressured into accepting a date that would require your employees to put in back-breaking work every day.
 While the timeline for a project can be challenging, it shouldn’t sound ridiculous for anyone involved.

 19. Practice accountability